 - WIOCC Customer Champions: a 24/7 customer support capability staffed by WIOCC’s internationally-experienced technical and operations professionals

 - Flexible contract terms: WIOCC can structure the purchase to suit customers’ needs, including ‘lease to IRU’ conversions and ‘pay as you grow’ options

 12. If my company is looking to invest in the African continent, why should we select WIOCC as our wholesale provider?

 WIOCC creates partnerships with its customers to deliver seamless, high-capacity connectivity to Africa, within Africa and from Africa to the rest of the world.
 Operating exclusively as a wholesaler, it enhances its customers’ offerings to the market through its unique footprint, options for diversity, technical and commercial flexibility and competitive pricing.
 WIOCC’s coverage is unmatched, extending to 500+ locations in 30 African countries and more than 700 cities in 70 countries globally.
 Its investments in key submarine systems and access to the largest terrestrial fibre footprint in sub-Saharan Africa underpin its ability to deliver high-performance, reliable, end-to-end connectivity between Africa and the rest of the world.
 It offers a range of diversity options that enable the most demanding of requirements to be met.

-WIOCC understands the needs of carriers and ISPs, creating the two-way dialogue and long-term relationships required to successfully tailor individual customer solutions.
+WIOCC understands the ongoing needs of carriers, ISPs, OTTs and content providers, creating the two-way dialogue and long-term relationships required to successfully tailor individual customer solutions.
 It also offers the simple, flexible commercial terms, competitive pricing and excellent customer support demanded by such organisations.